 Dr King – GP

 “First Steps have been involved with several of my patients with eating disorders.
-They have offered individual counselling, group sessions and skype communication appropriately to help with affected patients and their families.
+They have offered individual counselling, group sessions and video clinic communication appropriately to help with affected patients and their families.

 When a patient or relative has taken the often huge step to come and talk to their GP about an eating disorder it is essential that they can access support quickly and First Steps offers this in a non judgemental way.